Dear worldwide inline skaters,

 Rule 7: Protect yourself

-“Munich Blade-Night” is proud to have been a few-injuries-event so far.
 But this fact is of little comfort for those who suffered some pain.
 Most of the injuries could have been prevented or at least diminuished with proper protection gear.
 I know quite a few experienced skaters who were too proud or regarded it as “un-cool” or uncomfortable to wear wristguards, ellbow-/and knee protection and a helmet – until it was too late.
 Please be more responsible to your body!

 Remember: Under every helmet there is a clever brain.
 That’s why all Bladeguard wear one ;-) And there is a reason why in every speedskating event participation is only possible with a helmet.